 Catherine has led the re-design of instructional content for over 100+ courses for public and private sector clients, government, non-for-profits and higher education.
 Her high quality and high energy programs are well researched and delivered in a memorable down-to-earth style.

-Catherine teaches EDUC 689 Connecting ISD and HPI.
+Catherine teaches LAPT/EDUC 689 Connecting ISD and HPI.
 Prior to joining the University of Maryland Baltimore County (UMBC) Instructional Systems Development Faculty, Catherine was a successful Senior Leadership Development Consultant with Management Concepts, in Tyson’s Corner, Virginia.

 She is recognized by industry thought leaders for her expertise in Human Performance Improvement, Consulting, Leadership, Coaching, Learning Technologies, Instructional Systems Development, Training and Inter-Cultural Sensitivity.